AviatrixSystems/terraform-modules/aviatrix-controller-build/README.md

 - **type**

   The license type for the Aviatrix controller.
-Default value is "MeteredPlatinum".
-Valid values are "Metered", "MeteredPlatinum", "MeteredPlatinumCopilot", "VPNMetered", "BYOL" and "Custom".
+Default value is "MeteredPlatinumCopilot".
+Valid values are "MeteredPlatinumCopilot", "BYOL" and "Custom".
+Deprecated values of  "Metered", "MeteredPlatinum" and  "VPNMetered" are only available if you have subscribed to the images before.

 - **controller_name**